Seven steps to effective case study use

 "If that is the case, let's use the term parameshwara."
 Frank suggested.
 "Doesn't that mean 'highest of the deities?'"

 "Yes, it does," said Padu.
 "However, it does carry some of the same connotations as deva.
 In fact, all Telugu words for 'god' implicitly transmit Hindu beliefs.
 The language currently has no word that means a supreme being who is also understood as the ultimate reality.
-Moreover, within Hinduism, there is no concept of 'creation' as found in the Bible.
+Additionally, within Hinduism, there is no concept of 'creation' as found in the Bible.
 The world itself is an illusion that does not really exist."

 "Well, then," said Frank, "why not use the concept of Brahman?
 After all, Brahman is ultimate reality -- that which existed before all else and will exist when all else has ceased to be."

 Padu shook his head.
 "Brahman," he said, "may be ultimate reality, but brahman is a force, not a person.
-So, it will not convey the Christian belief in incarnation.
+So, it will not communicate the Christian belief in incarnation.
 It is true that some Hindu philosophers speak of sarguna brahman, of Brahman in a personal form.
 However, even he is seen only as a manifestation of nirguna brahman, which is an insular, impersonal force.
 It makes no sense to say that nirguna brahman reveals itself to gods and humans.
 That would be like saying that a dreamer speaks as a real person in his dream.
 Similarly, humans have no way of knowing about or communicating with nirguna brahman.
-Moreover, nothing really exists outside of brahman.
+Also, nothing really exists outside of brahman.
 The heavens and earth are not creations that exist apart from it.
 They are projections of Brahman in much the same way that a dream is a projection of the dreamer.
 In this way of thinking, we are all simply manifestations of the same ultimate reality.
 This negates the biblical idea of a creator and the existence of a real but contingent creation."

 |

 "So, what do we do?" asked Frank.
 "What about using the English word God or even the Greek word theos?
 Why not introduce one of those into the Telugu language as a new word?
-In time, that word would become a familiar import, and it will not be carrying the Hindu baggage of the Telugu words."
+In time, that word would become a familiar import and it will not be carrying the Hindu baggage of the Telugu words."

 "The problem is that, early on," said Padu, "no one will understand those foreign words.
 We must use words that people understand.
 Isn't that what the early church did when it took the Greek words for 'god' and gave them new Christian meanings?"